cmsc330fall25/fall25/projects/project5/project5.md

 #### `typecheck : stmt -> bool`

-* **Description:** Takes in an AST `stmt`, and type checks the expression in the given environment, returning `true` if the expression passes the type checker.
-Throw a `TypeError`if it does not.
-(This does mean it should never return false).
+* **Description:** Takes in an AST `stmt`, and type checks the expression in the given environment, returning `true` if the expression passes the type checker, else throw an error.

 * **Exception:** Throws a `TypeError` if the expression does not type check.
 * **Exception:** Throws a `DeclareError` if there is an unbound variable.